webgpu/webgpufundamentals/webgpu/lessons/webgpu-picking.md

 2. ## We could render twice, once for color, once for ids

-   I'm going to choose method for now for reasons that will  hopefully become clear.
+   I'm going to choose this method for now for reasons that will hopefully become clear after this step. [^render-twice]

+   [^render-twice]: Method 2 was chosen because we needed a way to selectively render for picking in order to implement cycling through all objects under the pointer.

 So, first let's add the id to our uniforms and create a fragment shader that outputs ids.